-Getting Citizenship or Residency
+Buying Citizenship or Residency

 Antigua and Barbuda

 If you can shell out for a real estate investment that’s capped at 300,000 euros and can show a yearly income of 30,000 euros from abroad in addition to other income sources apart from employment, then you will be granted a residency permit that can be renewed every two years.
 Once all the economic requirements are fully met, Cyprus will grant full citizenship.
-The best part about this Mediterranean island nation is that it has easy access to all of Europe, the Middle East, and Africa and the cost of living is around $1,600 a month for an individual.
+The best part about this island Mediterranean nation is that it has easy access to all of Europe, the Middle East, and Africa and the cost of living is around $1,600 a month for an individual.

 The U.K. ain’t cheap.
 For more than $2 million in investments, the U.K. will let you stay in the country for three years and four months.
 Why that very specific amount of time?
 I don’t know.
 Also, London is one of the most expensive cities on earth.
 But if you can afford to splash two mil for three years and four months, the cost of living should be an afterthought.

-To gain temporary residency in Mexico for one full year, you need to show proof of income above $1,500 a month, or show proof of work or volunteering in the country, or be related to a resident, or be married to a Mexican citizen.
+To gain temporary residency in Mexico for one full year, you need to show proof of income, above $1,500 a month, or show proof of work or volunteering in the country, or be related to a resident, or be married to a Mexican citizen.
 One year.
-But, if you want to invest in a minimum of $200,000 in real estate, or a combo of real estate and stock in local companies, then you can also stay as a temporary resident.
+But, if you want to invest a minimum of $200,000 in real estate, or a combo of real estate and stock in local companies, then you can also stay as a temporary resident.
 During your temporary stay, it’ll only cost you around $1,000 a month though.